LunaticHero-Cyber/animated_clock/README.md

 # Animated Clock

 This is an animated clock that is created in a react native framework.
 The whole point of this project is literally JUST a clock.
 Trust me.
-Shows only a simple moving clock, that are moving according to the time.
+Shows only a simple moving clock according to the current time.

 <img width="317" alt="Screenshot 2024-10-11 at 10 03 13" src="https://github.com/user-attachments/assets/249b3794-2e10-429e-b062-6cf3edfa2165">